DenisPiralic/OptiverTraderLogBook/Log_2.md

 ```

 They key point to take away from the code is that information from the market comes directly from the class variables themselves.
-Order ids, current ask/bid prices, volumes, intrument types etc, all get updated within your class.
+Order ids, current ask/bid prices, volumes, instrument types etc, all get updated within your class.

 The class procedure which handles this data is mainly in the
 ```python